 We all love shopping on Amazon.
 It's convenient and it has literally everything you could ever want, from Fiestaware to formal wear.
-The lightning-quick speed in which they deliver is also a huge bonus.
+And the lightning-quick speed in which they deliver is obviously a huge bonus.

 But if you're not careful, the convenient nature of Amazon can make you a little trigger happy (that one-click shopping feature is dangerous), and you could end up spending a ton of money without even realizing it.